tomokinakamaru/silverchain/README.md

   .execute();       // Returns `Result`
 ```

-**The problem is that, this *safe* implementation increases the development cost of a library.** You need to define many classes and carefully put methods in each class.
-Since the example library is small, the development cost is not that large.
-However, imagine that you create a library that also supports insert/update/delete statements.
-The development of such a library is too tedious and you would give up the safe implementation.
+Now, the library users must be happy because they will never accidentally write invalid SQL statements.
+But, how about the library developers?
+Isn't it tedious to define many classes and carefully put methods in each class?
+Imagine that you create a library that also supports insert/update/delete statements.
+The development of such a library is too tedious and you would give up the user-friendly implementation described above.

-**Silverchain is a tool that solves the problem!** It generates class/method definitions from the code that defines valid chains.
+**Silverchain is a tool that solves this problem!** It generates class/method definitions from the code that defines valid chains.
 For example, Silverchain generates the four classes (`SQL`, `SQL1`, `SQL2`, and `SQL3`) from the following chain definition:

 ```
 SQL: select(String columns) from(String table) where(String expression)? execute() Result;
 ```

-## Not only safety!
+## Not only preventing invalid chains!

-A Silverchain-generated library (i.e. a library using the safe implementation) cooperates well with the method completion system in an IDE:
+A Silverchain-generated library (i.e. library implemented in the user-friendly way) cooperates well with method completion system and lets the users write code faster.

 ![./doc/completion.gif](./doc/completion.gif)

-Since the return type of each method provides the methods the library users can invoke next, the completion system will show only the valid methods (the left of the gif animation), and lead the users to the correct usage!
-If a library uses the simple implementation, the completion system will show all the methods including the ones that cannnot be invoked (the right of the gif animation).
+When a library is implemented in the user-friendly way, the completion system shows only methods that library users can chain next as shown on the left of the GIF animation above.
+On the other hand, the completion system shows all the methods including the ones that cannot be chained when a library is implemented in the simplest way.

+## Tutorial

+Comming soom...

 ## Run with Docker